Mofiz-Usmani/python-playground/README.md

-🐍 Python Learning Journey 🚀
+🐍 PYTHON LEARNING JOURNEY 🚀

 Welcome to my Python Learning Repository — a space where I’m documenting my journey of learning Python from basics to advanced, following the amazing CodeWithHarry Python Playlist
 .

 Here, I practice exercises, explore concepts, and build small projects to strengthen my Python foundation — with the ultimate goal of integrating Python into AI-powered full-stack applications.

-📚 Topics Covered
+📚 TOPICS COVERED
-🧠 Core Python
+🧠 CORE PYTHON

 Variables, Data Types, Input/Output, Operators